 Before connecting to a server, its record must be created.
-To create a server record, open the Connect to Servers control panel on iPad or go to Web Downloads section on iPhone and select Connect to Servers link.
-Then press the Add button on iPad or go to Create New Connection section on iPhone, then select a server type to add.
+To create a server record, open the Connect control panel, find the servers section and press the Add button.
+Then select a server type to add.
 You will be asked to enter readable title of a server record (this title is what you will see in a server records list), user name and password to access this server, URL of a server (except for pre-configured servers, for which GoodReader knows their URLs), and possibly some other connection parameters, depending on a server type.

 For extra security don't store a password in a server record, this way you will have to enter it manually every time when connecting.

-You can always edit server record data by pressing the blue arrow to the right of server title in server records list.
+You can always edit server record data by pressing the “settings” mini-button to the right of server title in the server records list.

-If you're trying to connect to a server on a local WiFi network, and this server advertises itself via Bonjour protocol, you can find this server and connect to it automatically, without manually entering its connection parameters, by pressing the "reload list of local servers" link on the Connect to Servers control panel.
+If you're trying to connect to a server on a local WiFi network, and this server advertises itself via Bonjour protocol, you can find this server and connect to it automatically, without manually entering its connection parameters, by pressing the “reload list of local servers” link in the servers section of the Connect control panel.
 We can automatically find and create server records for the following server types via Bonjour: WebDAV, AFP, SMB, FTP, SFTP.
 Please note that not all local servers will advertise themselves via Bonjour.

 The Pin button, found on Bonjour server records, can be used to quickly create a permanent record for a server, eliminating the need to find this server via Bonjour the next time you need to access this server or sync to it.
 Permanent (non-Bonjour) server records generally offer more flexibility, allowing to edit things like login name, display title, startup path, SFTP public key authentication, etc.

 Tap a server record to connect to this server.